 Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 Online Banking (also known as Bank Feeds) is one of QuickBooks Online’s most helpful and time-saving features.
-If you connect an account, QuickBooks automatically downloads and categorizes your bank and credit card transactions for you.
+If you connect an account, QuickBooks automatically downloads and categorises your bank and credit card transactions for you.
 Then all you have to do is approve the work.

 You get an up-to-date view of your sales and expenses with virtually no data entry required.